 Self-employed and the State Pension

 Knowing what you might get from the state pension can help you plan what else you might need to achieve the retirement that’s right for you.
-Anyone reaching state pension age today will get a state pension of £164.35 a week if they have been paid or credited with enough years of National Insurance Credits (NICs).
-You may be able to fill gaps in your record by making voluntary National Insurance contributions called class 3 NICs.
+Anyone reaching state pension age today will get a state pension of £168.60 a week if they have been paid or credited with enough years of National Insurance Contributions (NICs).
+You may be able to fill gaps in your record by making voluntary NICs called Class 3.

-Self Employed people normally pay either Class 2 or Class 4 NI contributions based on their earnings.
+Self Employed people normally pay either Class 2 or Class 4 NICs based on their earnings.

-From 6th April 2016, under the new State Pension, self-employed people can gain more State Pension than they were able to in the past.
-For qualifying years added after 6 April 2016, all National Insurance contributions and credits count equally for the new State Pension.
-This includes Class 2 National Insurance contributions made by self-employed people which are treated the same as employee contributions and count towards the new State Pension.
+From 6 April 2016, under the new state pension, self-employed people can gain more state pension than they were able to in the past.
+For qualifying years added after 6 April 2016, all NICs and credits count equally for the new state pension.
+This includes Class 2 NICs made by self-employed people which are treated the same as employee contributions and count towards the new state pension.

-Currently Class 2 National Insurance contributions (NICs) are payable at a flat rate of £2.95 per week in 2018/19 by the self-employed (including partners) who earn over the Small Profits Threshold of £6,205 in 2018/19.
+Class 2 NICs are payable at a flat rate of £3.00 per week in 2019/20 by the self-employed (including partners) who earn over the Small Profits Threshold of £6,365 in 2019/20.
 The contributions are paid per individual and not per job they have.

-A self-employed person who has earned less than the Small Profits Threshold limit in the tax year can apply for a refund of Class 2 NICs.
+A self-employed person who has earned less than the Small Profits Threshold in the tax year can apply for a refund of Class 2 NICs.
+Even when you do not have to pay class 2 National Insurance, you may wish to pay Class 2 anyway in order to preserve your pension entitlement and entitlement to certain other State Benefits.
 Voluntary Class 2 NICs can be made if profits were below the Small Profits Threshold or the individual has lived and worked abroad.

-Class 4 NICs are payable at a rate of 9% between the lower profit earnings limit and the upper profit earnings limit (£8,424 and £46,350 in the 2018/19 tax year) and then at a rate of 2% on profit above the upper profit earnings limit.
+Class 4 NICs are payable at a rate of 9% between the Lower Profit Limit and the Upper Profit Limit (£8,632 and £50,000 in the 2019/20 tax year) and then at a rate of 2% on profit above the Upper Profit Limit.